How Does the Premium Tax Credit Work for Health Insurance?

 What is a tax credit for health insurance?

-A tax credit for health insurance lowers the amount you pay on your federal income taxes based on your health insurance costs.
+A tax credit for health insurance reduces your monthly health insurance costs.

-How do I qualify for a tax credit for health insurance?
+How do I qualify for advanced premium tax credits (APTCs)?

-You'll find out if you qualify for health insurance tax credits when you sign up for health insurance on a federal or state marketplace.
-After you enter your income information and household size, the marketplace application will show you whether you qualify and the subsidy amount you'll receive.
+You'll find out if you qualify for health insurance tax credits when you shop for health insurance.
+After you enter your income information and household size, the health marketplace website will show you whether you qualify and the subsidy amount you'll receive.

 What are the income limits for the premium tax credit?